harric17/harric17.github.io/index.md

 ```

+---
+### Dataset Continued
-And here are some summaries of the variables of interest:
+Here are some summaries of the specific variables of interest used in my Shiny app:

 ```r
 table(melanom$sex)